-Filming took place in Mississippi, and the main host cities – Greenwood and Jackson – are eager to guide visitors to locations from the movie and novel.
+Filming took place in Mississippi, and the main host cities – Greenwood and Jackson – are still eager to guide visitors to locations from the movie and novel.
 (Some scenes were also shot in Clarksdale and Greenville).
+Here’s where to see The Help filming locations in Mississippi.

 Greenwood, a historic Delta town with deep roots in cotton and the blues, is about 90 miles northwest of Jackson and distributes a map and guide to filming locations.
 The town plays 1960s-era Jackson in the movie.
 It’s also near a site linked to one of the most notorious and influential moments of the entire Civil Rights Era: the killing of teenager Emmett Till.